 The schools evolved when Sunnis and Shias frequented each other’s learning circles.
 The practice became more pronounced later.
 Sadiq was both Ali and Abu Bakr’s great-great-grandson.
 He was a direct descendant of Ali while his mother was the great-granddaughter of Abu Bakr.

-He writes Shaykh al-Mufid, one of the leading Shia authorities of the 10th century, for one, actively sought to downplay sectarianism, at times even by rejecting Shia positions, including the claim that the eleven deceased Shia imams (in the Twelver tradition) were all assassinated.
+Abbas writes Shaykh al-Mufid, one of the leading Shia authorities of the 10th century, for one, actively sought to downplay sectarianism.
+Al-Mufid at times even rejected Shia positions, highlighting complexities that reductive understanding of inter-sectarian relationships overlooks.